What is a priority setting partnership?

 - See projects carried out (PDF) in the second year since publication, related to the dysphagia research priorities and download infographics of the project profiles (PDF)

-Research priorities for developmental language disorder
+Research priorities for developmental language disorder (DLD)

-- Long list of developmental language disorder research priorities (PDF)
+- Long list of developmental language disorder research priorities (PDF) identified in Phase I

 Research priorities for learning disabilities

-- The methods and results of this project have been published in Tizard learning disability review (2022).
+- The methods and results of the project have been published in the Tizard Learning Disability Review (2022).
+View the supplementary material for this review.

 What do the research priorities mean for me?